-As a songwriter, producer, and teacher at Abbey Road Institute Amsterdam, I work with artists across the full arc of that journey — from the first song idea through to recording, production, and release.
+As a singer-songwriter, producer, and artist development mentor, and Student Adviser at Abbey Road Institute Amsterdam, I work with artists across the full arc of that journey.

 Developing as an artist means more than finishing individual songs.
 It means gradually building: